rinta-git/my-interview-prep/README.md

 ```<H1>``` is the largest heading level while ```<H6>``` is the smallest heading level.
 Help to highlight the most important information.
 They are also useful for impaired visitors who are using screen readers. html headings can also help to improve your SEO.

+• What is webworker api in html?

+When executing scripts in an HTML page, the page becomes unresponsive until the script is finished.
+A web worker is a JavaScript that runs in the background, independently of other scripts, without affecting the performance of the page.
+You can continue to do whatever you want: clicking, selecting things, etc., while the web worker runs in the background.

 ### **_CSS_**

 • What is mean by cascading style sheet?